bendan365/csnats-wip/README.md

 The steps to create a NATS application are:

-1)  First, reference the NATS.Client assembly so you can use it in your code.
+First, reference the NATS.Client assembly so you can use it in your code.
 Be sure to add a reference in your project or if compiling via command line, compile with the /r:NATS.Client.DLL parameter.
 ```C#
 using NATS.Client;
 ```

-2) Create a connection factory
+Next create a connection factory
 ```C#
 ConnectionFactory cf = new ConnectionFactory();
 ```

-3) Setup your options by modifying a default set obtained from the factory.
+One can setup options by modifying a default set obtained from the factory.
 ```C#
 Options opts = ConnectionFactory.GetDefaultOptions();
 ```

-4) Create a connection.
+Create a connection.
 ```C#
 IConnection c = cf.Connect(opts);
 ```